Written By: Christianne Williams

-The WAA “Gala” evening banquet was emceed by Heidi Miller and Jenny Gehl.
-The Gala included the induction of the Wisconsin Auctioneers Hall-of-Fame 2018 inductees – Bob Hagamann, Burlington and Rich Ranft, Beloit.
+The WAA Gala evening banquet was emceed by Heidi Miller and Jenny Gehl.
+The Gala included the induction of the Wisconsin Auctioneers Hall-of-Fame 2018 inductees – Bob Hagemann, Burlington and Rich Ranft, Beloit.
 The WAA Auxiliary inducted Julianne Gill, Shullsburg to the WAA Auxiliary Hall of Fame.

-The afternoon was once again a Continuing Education credits presented by WI DOT & AFT on “Rules and Regulations”.
+The afternoon once again offered Continuing Education credits presented by WI DOT & AFT on “Rules and Regulations”.

 President, Kendall Thiel, closed the WAA Annual convention with a thank you and safe travels to all.
 The 2019 WAA Convention is scheduled for Jan.
 27 to Jan.
 29, 2019 at the Holiday Inn Convention Center in Stevens Point, WI.